-Dominance and Stability with Multiple Authorities.
-While the single-authority model is relevant for studying settings with a single resource, in many markets there are multiple authorities who control heterogeneous resources (e.g., school seats) over which agents have heterogeneous preferences.
-We generalize our analysis to this setting and show that

-APM arise under both cooperative (stability) and non-cooperative (dominant-strategy equilibrium) solution concepts.
+Dominance, Stability, and Efficiency with Multiple Authorities.
+While the singleauthority model is relevant for studying settings with a single resource, in many markets there are multiple authorities who control heterogeneous resources (e.g., school seats) over which agents have heterogeneous preferences.
+We generalize our analysis to this setting and show that APM arise under both cooperative (stability) and non-cooperative (dominantstrategy equilibrium) solution concepts.
 We first show that there is a unique stable allocation.
-This constitutes a methodological contribution as we establish the uniqueness of stable allocations in continuum economies in which authorities have preferences between agents that are endogenous to the ultimate allocations (extending Theorem 1.1 of Azevedo and Leshno, 2016).
+This constitutes a methodological contribution as we establish the uniqueness of stable allocations in continuum economies in which there are multiple socioeconomic groups and authorities have non-linear preferences over the composition of the agents that they admit.
+Importantly, this means that authorities have endogenous preferences over various agents: how an authority ranks one agent relative to another depends on the representation of their groups in the ultimate allocation.
 Moreover, we characterize this unique stable allocation and show that a mechanism is consistent with stability if and only if it coincides with the single-authority-optimal APM.
 Furthermore, when authorities sequentially admit agents, each authority using its single-authority-optimal APM is a dominant strategy and implements the unique stable matching.
-Thus, APM are not only privately optimal but also inherent to the structure of stability.
 These results imply that one could advise authorities to use APMs with confidence that outcomes will be stable and that they could do no better under any alternative mechanism.
+This notwithstanding, the decentralized allocation under single-authority optimal APM is not utilitarian efficient for the authorities.
+To remedy this, we propose a modification of APM for centralized markets that yields utilitarian efficient allocations for the authorities.

-Benchmarking the Gains from APM in Chicago Exam Schools.
-To obtain a sense of the practical benefit of using APM, we benchmark the improvements from APM using application and admission data from 2013-2017 on the selective exam schools of Chicago Public Schools (CPS), a setting also empirically studied by Angrist, Pathak, and Zárate (2019) and Ellison and Pathak (2021).
+Benchmarking the Gains from APM.
+To obtain a sense of the benefit of using APM, we benchmark the improvements from APM using application and admission data from 2013-2017 on the selective exam schools of Chicago Public Schools (CPS), a setting also empirically studied by Angrist, Pathak, and Zárate (2019) and Ellison and Pathak (2021).
 CPS uses a reserve system to increase the admissions of underrepresented groups.
-In this system, as we later detail, academic scores and the socioeconomic tiers of the census tracts in which students live determine the schools that students can attend.
+In this system, as we later detail, academic scores and the socioeconomic characteristics of the census tracts in which students live determine the schools that students can attend.
+Moreover, there is substantial variation in the joint distribution of student characteristics over time.
+This justifies our focus on the importance of uncertainty and implies that APM could generate gains for the authority.
 Estimating preference parameters to best rationalize the pursued reserve policy, we find that the gains from using the optimal APM are equivalent to eliminating 37.5% of the loss to CPS' payoffs from failing to admit a diverse class of students.
 This gain is 2.3 times larger than the estimated gain from a 2012 policy change that increased the size of all reserves.
 This proof-of-concept exercise shows both that APM could be practically implemented and that the gains from so doing may be considerable.